FAQs for Families

 Quarantine Option 1: Complete a 14-day quarantine, starting from the most recent contact with the positive COVID-19 case.
 This is the option that the Illinois Department of Public Health (IDPH) and Centers for Disease Control and Prevention (CDC) recommends.

 Quarantine Option 2: Complete a 10-day quarantine, starting from the most recent contact with the positive COVID-19 case.
 According to the IDPH, CDC and the DuPage County Health Department, an individual may end their quarantine after 10 days if:

 - No COVID-19 symptoms have developed AND IF

-- The individual takes a PCR COVID-19 test on Day 6 or later and that test result is negative.
+- The individual takes a PCR COVID-19 test on Day 6 or later and that test result is negative AND IF

 In order to return to school, the child’s parent/guardian must complete and submit the Asymptomatic COVID-19 Quarantine Completion Form to the school’s front office.